A solicitor, or a qualified legal advisor, is legally required for a settlement agreement.

 It is essential to involve a solicitor as early as possible in the process.
 Once the terms of the agreement are decided, and you have signed the settlement agreement, it is usually too late to change the terms.
 Therefore, seeking legal advice before you agree to anything with your employer is crucial.

 Solicitors can provide invaluable advice to ensure you understand the implications of the agreement.
-While a local solicitor might be convenient, you can choose an advisor based on factors such as expertise and cost, rather than proximity.
-Engaging a solicitor early in the process is crucial to ensure that your interests are adequately protected.
+While a local solicitor might be convenient, you can choose an advisor based on factors such as expertise and cost, rather than how close they are to you.
+It’s important to hire a solicitor early on to make sure your interests are properly looked after.

 With over 10 years of experience in employment law matters, David Philip Harris specialises in providing legal advice on settlement agreements to both employees and employers throughout the UK.
 David’s opinion and advice are frequently sought after as he contributes often to BBC Radio Berkshire and the People Management Magazine.
 David Is a long-standing member of The Employment Lawyers Association and The Law Society.